BatoolMM/R-markdown/_episodes/07-applying-citations-bibliography-styles.md

 #### Multiple Citations

 If you want to add multiple citations in a row (same parenthesis) you will have to separate keys by semicolon.
-So let&#39;s complement the citation we created earlier in the first paragraph by adding Bustin&#39;s to it.
+So let's complement the citation we created earlier in the first paragraph by adding Bustin's to it.
 Let's practice that in the place marked as `[citation example 2]`

 `[@bustin\_reproducibility\_2014; @freedman\_reproducibility2020\_2017]`